Craig Richardson

 Board Vice-Chair

-Though employment in academia was not her intended career goal, Kayla has been fortunate to call SNHU home for the last 6 years.
-A life-long New Englander, she comes to the board with almost 15 years of experience in the field of social work in a variety of settings, including public education and family services.
-All of Kayla’s professional experiences involve supporting youth and adults at pivotal points in their lives, and trying to promote growth and change at both individual and institutional levels.
+A life-long New Englander, Kayla comes to the board with almost 18 years of experience in the field of social work in a variety of settings, including public education and family services.

 Kayla received her Bachelor in Arts from Lasell College in 1998, and her Master of Social Work from Boston University in 2007.